 It can truly seem as though online toxicity reigns supreme, and that no one cares about anyone else.
 The reality is that while medical and mental health services are stressed, never before has there been a better time to help have your issues seen to comfortably and confidently.

 For example, if needing to settle PTSD or trauma symptoms, contacting a charity in referral from your GP can be easier than ever.
-As is finding a community and support group.
+As is finding a community and support group like Life Savers Foundation that aims to offer free health care to children and families who are underserved medically.
 As is finding publicly available information that helps you feel much less alone than you might have been otherwise.
 It’s these measures that can often make the most difference, and while they do not completely override the difficulty you must be facing, they can go a long way to settling the worst of your symptoms.
 Additionally, the conversation surrounding mental health has become much more open and caring, and many understand how this is just as essential as maintaining your physical health.
 That stands for something, and it shows the hope for the future as people connect and grow and learn from one another.

 You Still Can Be A Force For Good